 Strategies are useless without the right preparation.
 These guides cover everything that happens before and after you click the buy button.

-How to Scan for Explosive Stocks
+How to Scan for Stocks to Day Trade

 Finding the right stocks to trade is 80% of the game.
 I use four scans every morning in TC2000 — pre-market gappers, liquid gainers, liquid losers, and five-day sector sort — to narrow 10,000+ stocks down to a 5-8 name watchlist.
+This guide walks you through every scan, every filter, and the exact workflow I follow from 8 AM to 9:25 AM.
+You need to see 100,000 charts before you feel comfortable identifying patterns in real-time — that is 1,000 charts per day over 100 days.
+Most traders skip this.
+They jump straight to live trading.
+That is why most traders fail.

 Read the full Stock Scanning guide →